HughP/dnj-corpus/README.md

 The presentation of consonants here does not represent the alphabet of Dan, but rather the order required to tokenized the text into phonemes.

+The existing orthography contains three cases of consonant over-representation:
+<l, r>: the phoneme /l/ is pronounced [ɾ] and spelled <r> following a coronal consonant (/t, d, s, z, y/) and [l] elsewhere;
+<bh, m>: the phoneme /ɓ/ is pronounced and spelled [m] preceding a nasal vowel and [ɓ] elsewhere;
+<dh, n>: the phoneme /ɗ/ is pronounced and spelled [n] preceding a nasal vowel and [ɗ] elsewhere.
+The allophonic graphemes <r, m, n> were all included in the orthography out of a desire to facilitate transition to and from French; their presence also conforms to regional practice.

+Labial
+Dental
+Palatal
+Velar
+Labio-velar
+Voiceless stops
+p
+t

+k
+kp, kw
+Voiced stops
+b
+d

+g
+gb, gw
+Voiceless fricatives
+f
+s

+Voiced fricatives
+v
+z

+Implosives
+ɓ <bh, m>
+ɗ <dh, n>

+Continuants

+l <l, r>
+y

+w

 Codepoint | Grapheme | IPA equivalent | Phonetic description
 -------------|-----|----|----
 Uppercase, lowercase |, |  |